Why you should be suspicious of new drugs

 At the hearing he presented new data which estimated the number of people who would have to take Avandia for one of them to be harmed.
 “Even if you accept the favourable Record data, you would still get one extra heart attack for every 52 people treated with Avandia,” he said.
 Dr Nissen has since published a meta-analysis of all trials which makes the risks associated with Avandia very clear.

 The fierce disagreements over the safety data is a prime example of why making informed decisions about drugs can be tricky.
 During the years between Dr Nissen’s original paper and last years’s hearings the official advice was that the “benefits outweighed the risks” for Avandia.
 However many diabetes clinicians didn’t agree.
-"We have had serious doubts about the safety of Avandia for a number of years," says Dr Ralf Abraham who heads a private clinic - the London Diabetes and Lipid Centre.
+“We have had serious doubts about the safety of Avandia for a number of years,” says Dr Ralf Abraham who heads a private clinic – the London Diabetes and Fats, oils, waxes and sterols are collectively known as lipids….
+Centre.